Pharmacological Sciences PhD Program

 - TOEFL scores are required for all international applicants

-- Teaching Assistant (TA) Eligibility International applicants who are eligible to serve as a teaching assistant will be considered more favorably in the admission review process.
+- Teaching Assistant (TA) Eligibility International applicants who are eligible to serve as teaching assistants will be considered more favorably in the admission review process.
 The following test scores will qualify students to be a teaching assistant at the University:

 - A score of 26 or higher on the speaking component of the TOEFL ibt